minio/minio/docs/bucket/replication/README.md

 Bucket replication is designed to replicate selected objects in a bucket to a destination bucket.

-The contents of this page have been migrated to the new [MinIO Baremetal Documentation: Bucket Replication](https://docs.min.io/minio/baremetal/replication/replication-overview.html#) page.
-The [Bucket Replication](https://docs.min.io/minio/baremetal/replication/replication-overview.html#) section includes dedicated tutorials for configuring one-way "Active-Passive" and two-way "Active-Active" bucket replication.
-Please update your bookmarks to use the new MinIO documentation, as this legacy documentation will be deprecated and removed in the future.
+The contents of this page have been migrated to the new [MinIO Documentation: Bucket Replication](https://min.io/docs/minio/linux/administration/bucket-replication.html) page.
+The [Bucket Replication](https://min.io/docs/minio/linux/administration/bucket-replication/bucket-replication-requirements.html) page references dedicated tutorials for configuring one-way "Active-Passive" and two-way "Active-Active" bucket replication.

-To replicate objects in a bucket to a destination bucket on a target site either in the same cluster or a different cluster, start by enabling [versioning](https://docs.minio.io/docs/minio-bucket-versioning-guide.html) for both source and destination buckets.
+To replicate objects in a bucket to a destination bucket on a target site either in the same cluster or a different cluster, start by enabling [versioning](https://min.io/docs/minio/linux/administration/object-management/object-versioning.html) for both source and destination buckets.
 Finally, the target site and the destination bucket need to be configured on the source MinIO server.

 ## Highlights